knative/docs/docs/versioned/getting-started/tutorial.md

 function: tutorial
 ---

-# Welcome to the Knative Tutorial
+# Welcome to the Knative Tutorials

 ### **Quick Start Tutorial**
 Quickstart tutorial provides a simplified local installation to explore Knative Serving and Eventing features.